saucelabs/sauce-docs/docs/secure-connections/sauce-connect/troubleshooting.md

 curl -v https://saucelabs.com/
 ```

-This command should return the status message connected to `saucelabs.com`.
+This command should return "Connected to saucelabs.com".

 </TabItem>